oribaldi/nomad-cluster/README.md

 ## Consul
 [Consul](https://www.consul.io/) is a tool for discovering and configuring services.
 Its integration with Nomad facilitates the work.
-This secton explains how to create a Consul cluster.
+This section explains how to create a Consul cluster.

 Start by setting up the Consul agents for each node created with Vagrant.